Multidimensional Fourier series with quantum circuits: Introduction

-This work analyzes the multi-dimensional Fourier series representation of QML circuits fed with classical data using a general formalism for qubits and beyond (qudits).
+This work analyzes the multidimensional Fourier series representation of QML circuits fed with classical data using a general formalism for qubits and beyond (qudits).
 We show how the quantum circuit requirements scale with the dimension of qudits and data when using the well-established data re-uploading strategy.
-Furthermore, we provide three types of circuit ansatz to generate these functions and examine the constraints to ensure a proper fitting of a general series.
-We show that while the proposed encoding strategies generate multi-dimensional Fourier series, the scaling of the degrees of freedom required to fit a general function grows faster than the Hilbert space of the Parameterized Quantum Circuit (PQC) space.
-We also present alternative strategies that might be more suitable to fit multi-feature data, although they depart from Fourier series formalism.
+Furthermore, we provide four types of circuit ansatzes to generate these functions and examine the constraints to ensure a proper fitting of a general series.
+The study of this problem sheds light on the expressibility of QML models, and in turn, provides insights into their capacity and limitations.
+It also addresses the question of whether these models can be considered universal approximators.

+We show that, while the proposed encoding strategies generate multidimensional Fourier series, the scaling of the degrees of freedom required to fit a general function grows rapidly, in some cases faster than the Hilbert space of the Parameterized Quantum Circuit (PQC).
+However, we present strategies that can overcome such limitations by increasing the dimension of the local space or employing a greater number of qudits.
+These strategies demonstrate the capability of generating arbitrary Fourier series through re-uploading methods, providing evidence of their universality.

-This work is organized as follows: In Section \ref{sec:FS with quantum circuits}, we review the formalism of the one-dimensional Fourier series, and in Section \ref{sec:Multi FS}, we extend it to the multi-dimensional case.
-Furthermore, we discuss the degrees of freedom requirements, implementations and analysis of the models.
-In Section \ref{sec:Beyond FS}, we propose a different encoding ansatz that offers an alternative to multi-feature QML problems.
+This work is organized as follows: In Section \ref{sec:FS with quantum circuits}, we review the formalism of the one-dimensional Fourier series, and in Section \ref{sec:Multi FS}, we extend it to the multidimensional case.
+Furthermore, we discuss the degrees of freedom requirements, implementations and analysis of the models in Section \ref{sec:results}.
 Finally, the conclusions are presented in Section \ref{sec:conclusions}.